carterax/crowdship/docs/CampaignFactory.md

 |`_approval` | bool |      Indicates if the campaign will be approved or not.
 Affects campaign listing and transactions
 ---
 ### toggleCampaignActive
->        Approves or disapproves a campaign.
-Restricted to campaign managers
+>        Temporal campaign deactivation.
+Restricted to campaign managers or campaign managers from factory

 #### Declaration